 - Visual impairment

 - Cognitive impairment

 - A medical injury or condition that may limit their ability to evacuate safely

 Different people have different needs and disabilities.
 Every case is unique, and not all people with an impairment or disability require an individual plan.
 All staff members that need a plan should be provided with one that fits their specific requirements.

 What Information Should Be Included In A Personal Emergency Evacuation Plan?

 There are various things that you need to consider when coming up with a plan.
 You should make the following considerations:

 A Personal Emergency Evacuation Plan is essential in every building.
 It can safeguard the wellbeing of staff members and visitors during emergencies.
 Every employer must ensure that the workplace is a safe environment for all employees.

 How Our Fire Evacuation Plans And Procedures Services Can Benefit Your Company

-We are experienced and professional consultants in fire safety and fire evacuation.
+We are experienced and professional fire safety engineering consultants in fire evacuation.
 Our company will inspect your workplace and design a comprehensive fire evacuation plan to address the specific fire safety needs of your business.
 For example, we can include evacuation procedures for evacuating the elderly, young children and the disabled.